WinstonPais/RollCaller/README.md

 # RollCaller
 A web application to make note of the attendance status for the students of SJEC

 ## Installation
 To create a conda environment run the below command
 ```
-conda create --name rollcaller --file requirements.txt
+conda create --name rollcaller --file conda-requirements.txt
 ```
 To activate this environment
 ```
 activate rollcaller
 ```
-*Note*
+**Note**
 if you have instaalled a new package run this command to call it to the requirements.txt file
 ```
-conda list -e > requirements.txt
+conda list -e > conda-requirements.txt
 ```

 ## Running the project